geetujindal7/DeployingWebServerInAzure/README.md

 ### Instructions-

-Get your Azure Credentials and Create the VM Image with the help of packer ``Create a resource group name "DeployingWebserverInAzure" in portal Azure`` else it will say "Cannot locate the manage image resource group"
+Get your Azure Credentials and Create the VM Image with the help of packer ``Create a resource group name "DeployingWebserverInAzure" in http://portal.azure.com/`` else it will say "Cannot locate the manage image resource group"

 1. Login into azure - `az Login`
 2. Create an rbac for loging in: az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subscription_id>"